Further develop your email engagements

 1. Focus on the perfect individuals

 Low engagement can come about because of asking the wrong person in the wrong way at the wrong time.
 Not every person needs to get similar messages at a similar rate.
 Some need just a single email to help them to remember their yearly gift.
-Others ache for each program update you can offer.
+Others eagerly await each program update you can offer.
 Thus, utilize your segments judiciously and reach the right people with messaging that lines up with their inclinations.

 2. Compose like writing to a friend